gne-ldh/CodeMonks/README.md

 * User group : https://groups.google.com/forum/?hl=en#!forum/jorani

 ## Status
+For demo of CodeMonks's work use Demo: https://shivcharanmt.gdy.club/jorani/session/login Use bbalet / bbalet for login / password.

 This project is stable and ready for production.
 An online demo is available here : https://demo.jorani.org/ Use bbalet / bbalet for login / password.